Sep. 27, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Mesial temporal lobe epilepsy is the most prevalent form of epilepsy and among the most resistant to medical treatment.
-Hippocampal sclerosis is a frequent pathological substrate, but other lesions in mesial temporal structures give rise to the same electroclinical syndrome.
-Although the etiology of hippocampal sclerosis and the natural history of mesial temporal lobe epilepsy are inadequately understood, referral to a comprehensive epilepsy center is important when seizures persist after a trial of first-line medications and interfere with daily living.
+Mesial temporal lobe epilepsy is the most prevalent form of epilepsy and among the most resistant to pharmacologic treatment.
+Hippocampal sclerosis is a frequent pathological substrate, but other structural abnormalities in mesial temporal structures give rise to the same electroclinical syndrome.
+Although the etiology of hippocampal sclerosis and the natural history of mesial temporal lobe epilepsy are inadequately understood, referral to a comprehensive epilepsy center is important when seizures persist after failure of first-line medications and interference with daily living.
 Patients with mesial temporal lobe epilepsy often are excellent candidates for surgical treatment, with 70% to 90% becoming free of disabling seizures after treatment.
-Best results with respect to quality of life are obtained when surgical therapy is soon after failure of medications.
+Best results with respect to quality of life are obtained when surgical therapy is soon after the failure of medications.

 • Mesial temporal lobe epilepsy with hippocampal sclerosis (TLE-HS) is a common form of epilepsy.